AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

 Alternative to the one-shot receivers where there are no outer iterations between the detector and the decoder, \ac{AFDM} turbo receivers have been investigated in \cite{11150613,10566604,11214369}.
 As shown in Fig.~\ref{fig:receiver}(b), a turbo receiver operates by iteratively exchanging soft reliability information between the detector and the channel decoder, enabling both modules to refine their estimates progressively.

-Unlike conventional receivers that perform detection and decoding in isolation, which is depicted in Fig.~\ref{fig:receiver}(a), a turbo receiver leverages the fact that the channel decoder can provide highly informative soft outputs, which in turn help the equaliser to suppress residual interference more effectively.
+Unlike conventional receivers that perform detection and decoding in isolation, as depicted in Fig.~\ref{fig:receiver}(a), a turbo receiver exploits the decoder's soft outputs to help the equalizer suppress residual interference.

 Specifically, the extrinsic \ac{LLR} output by the \ac{SBC} after the detector can be formulated as \cite{tuchler2002minimum}

 where $\hat{x}_n$ denotes the $n$th estimated element, $\mathbf{c}_n$ is the transmit bit sequence corresponding to ${x}_n$, $\mathbf{s}_i$ represents the $i$th bit pattern associated with the constellation point $a_i\in\mathcal{X}$, and $s_{i,j}$ is the $j$th bit of $\mathbf{s}_i$.